-- Our exceptional TSR over the three-year period ending in fiscal year 2021 resulted in performance share earnouts at the maximum.
-Annual PSU grants that vested in fiscal year 2021 were made in November 2017, and were earned based on an accelerated three-year performance period ending November 15, 2020.
-Over this performance period, we delivered cumulative absolute TSR of approximately 131%, which was approximately 2.5 times the maximum three-year goal of 52%, and represented compound annual returns of approximately 32%.
-This return triggered shares to be delivered at the maximum ceiling of 225% of the target number, resulting in a pay-for-performance outcome, while appropriately limited by the plan's design of a maximum ceiling. - Balancing Australian and US compensation practices.
+- Our exceptional TSR over the three-year period ending in fiscal year 2022 resulted in performance share earnouts at the maximum.
+Annual PSU grants that vested in fiscal year 2022 were made in November 2018, and were earned based on an accelerated three-year performance period ending November 13, 2021.
+Over this performance period, we delivered cumulative absolute TSR of approximately 163%, which was more than three times the maximum three-year goal of 52%, and represented compound annual returns of approximately 38%.
+This return triggered shares to be delivered at the maximum ceiling of 225% of the target number, resulting in a pay-for-performance outcome, while appropriately limited by the plan's design of a maximum ceiling. - Balancing Australian and US compensation practices regarding at-risk pay.
 The committee adopted this long-term equity design to balance the competing considerations of pay-for-performance orientation, stockholder alignment, retention, and administrative complexity.
 In particular, granting 50% of the award in PSUs is intended to balance the current practices between our US-based compensation peers and our Australian peers.

-According to FW Cook's August 2020 report, which the committee reviewed before the fiscal year 2021 compensation decisions were made, our US peers, as a group, granted, on average, 37% of their long-term incentive value in the form of performance awards, 29% in time-vested restricted stock or RSUs, and 34% in time-vested stock options.
+According to FW Cook's August 2021 report, which the committee reviewed before the fiscal year 2022 compensation decisions were made, our US peers, as a group, granted, on average, 36% of their long-term incentive value in the form of performance awards, 29% in time-vested restricted stock or RSUs, and 35% in time-vested stock options.
 Our 50% mix of performance awards exceeds this peer average.
-In contrast, our Australian peers granted, as a group, approximately 74% of their long-term incentive value in the form of performance-based equity, with 3% in performance-based cash, 12% in time-vested options, and 11% in time-vested RSUs.
-At the same time, our Australian peers typically provide considerably higher guaranteed base salaries, and lower long-term incentive opportunities than the US peers.
-For example, the same report showed that, compared to ASX peers, our chief executive officer's base salary was the second to lowest, and his target total cash was at the 43rd percentile.
-Similarly, median chief executive target compensation among our ASX peers was only 64% at risk, compared to 90% for our chief executive.
+In contrast, our Australian peers granted, as a group, approximately 65% of their long-term incentive value in the form of performance-vested RSUs, 19% in performance-vested options, 3% in performance-vested cash, 9% in time-vested RSUs, and 7% in time-vested options.
+At the same time, our Australian peers typically provide considerably higher guaranteed base salaries, and lower long-term equity incentive opportunities than the US peers.
+For example, the same report showed that, compared to ASX peers, our chief executive officer's base salary was the second to lowest, and his target total cash was at the 38th percentile.
+Similarly, median chief executive target compensation among our ASX peers was only approximately 76% at risk, compared to 90% for our chief executive.
 The US compensation model has an at-risk longer-term orientation and aligns executives more with returns that accrue to our stockholders.

 Most of our executive officers reside and work in the US, our primary listing is on the NYSE, and many of our competitors are US-based, so we consider this design a balanced approach, appropriate for our labor and investor markets.
-Finally, as shown in the tables above, our three- and five-year total stockholder returns on the ASX have exceeded the ASX 100 index and the returns of our ASX peers, which reinforces the committee's view that the pay and performance alignment in its current mix of equity awards is appropriate.
+Finally, our one-, three- and five-year total stockholder returns on the ASX have exceeded the ASX 100 index and the returns of our ASX peers, which reinforces the committee's view that the pay and performance alignment in its current mix of equity awards is appropriate.